AdaCore/gnatstudio/docs/users_guide/extending.rst

     The last example works as expected, but is not convenient to use.
 You can make it more convenient by using a bound method, which is a method for a specific instance of a class.
-Such a method always has an extra first parameter, set implicitly by Python or GPS, which is the instance of the class the method is defined in.
+Such a method always has an extra first parameter, set implicitly by Python or GNAT Studio, which is the instance of the class the method is defined in.

     Note the way we pass the method in parameter to :func:`append`, and the